• Skip to main content

 In my mind, though, Devilled Eggs were the food of the 1980s!
 I remember them being served at family parties – always nicely chilled.
 I was amazed at how my aunties could turn a simple egg into something that I just couldn't get enough of.

-But first, you need to start with those perfectly boiled eggs.
+You need to start with those perfectly boiled and peeled eggs.

 How to make perfectly hard-boiled eggs